miccio-dk/machine-learning-workstation-docs/connection/port-forwarding.md

 In order to use the remote service locally, just point your browser to `localhost:LOCAL_PORT` and your service or application should appear.

-You can have multiple port-forwarding active at a given time, and they will all act independently.
+You can have multiple port forwardings active at a given time, and they will all act independently.
 Just make sure to use different local ports for different remote services.